 Key Project: Kanye Basin, Botswana

-Giyani Gold is focusing its efforts on a large land package thought to contain manganese in Botswana, as well as two past-producing manganese mines in Zambia.
+Giyani Metals is focusing its efforts on a large land package thought to contain manganese in Botswana, as well as two past-producing manganese mines in Zambia.

 The region of interest is in a geological zone called the Transvaal Supergroup, where an estimated 80 percent of the world’s manganese originates from.
 Forming in the Earth’s crust 2,500 million years ago, the Transvaal Supergroup runs under northern South Africa and southern Botswana, where it is largely hidden and unexplored underneath the Kalahari Desert.
 Giyani plans to employ exploration tools like airborne geophysics, Landsat and borehole imagery to guide further discoveries in the Kanye Basin of Botswana.